airbnb/Showkase/README.md

 ## Documentation

 ##### 1. @ShowkaseComposable
 Used to annotate `@Composable` functions that should be displayed inside the Showkase browser.
+If you are using the `@Preview` annotation with your `@Composable` function already then you don't need to use this annotation.
+Showkase has first class support for `@Preview`.

 Here's how you would use it with your @Composable function:

 ```kotlin